healthcare international in bangalore

 Breast cancer can be diagnosed through a combination of methods:

-Ultrasound: To further evaluate abnormalities found in a mammogram
+To further evaluate abnormalities found in a mammogram.

-Biopsy: A small sample of breast tissue is removed and examined under a microscope to determine if it is cancerous
+A sample of breast tissue is removed for testing to determine if it is cancerous.

 Treatment of Breast Cancer